 A Player Member of the EBU shall become a member of the Association when their primary allegiance to the Association is recorded with the EBU.

 A Player Member of the EBU whose primary allegiance is with another Association can become a member of the Association by meeting its terms and conditions in force at the time of the request for membership.
+However, such a member will not be eligible for funding by the Association if they qualify for a representative event.

 A member of the Association must be a paid up member for the relevant Membership Year in order to vote at its AGM and to participate in its main competitions within that Membership Year.